• Training Room

 For online activity:

-• The session will take place on Zoom, setup by Fistral
+• The session will take place on Zoom, hosted by Fistral Training

-• There will be audience participation, however this is voluntary
+• There will be audience participation in groups or within the main forum/chatroom - however this is voluntary

 • You are asked to attend the whole session